HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 example.com.zone.jnl in /var/lib/bind and it notifies all the secondary name servers of the changed zone.

-Entries in this zone should only be maintained using ndupdate, as manually changing the zone file will cause conflicts and inconsistancies.
+Manage this zone only with nsupdate, as manually changing the zone file will cause conflicts and inconsistencies.

-## 8. Dynamic Updates with nsupdate
+## 8. Dynamic updates with nsupdate

-### Add a Record
+### Add a record

 update.txt: